dlebech/Dummy-SMTP/README.md

 Dummy-SMTP
 ==========

-A small dummy Linux SMTP server that drops emails to a folder instead of sending them.
+A small dummy Python SMTP server that drops emails to a folder instead of sending them.
+Tested in Linux and Windows.

 Run with `./dummy_smtp.py -h` to see command line options.